Skip advert

 Our opinion on the BYD Dolphin

-The BYD Dolphin is one of the best-value electric hatchbacks around.
+The BYD Dolphin is one of the better-value electric hatchbacks around.
 It doesn’t feel like a low-cost product thanks to its pleasant interior and impressive battery, but aggressive finance packages mean that it undercuts numerous other EVs when it comes to monthly costs.
 It’s not all that great to drive, but it is reasonably comfortable and has enough space in the cabin to work as a family car.
-Rivals like the Renault 5 and MG4 are more fun and stylish, but if you don’t care about that, the Dolphin is the pragmatic choice.
+Rivals like the Renault 5 and MG4 are more fun and stylish, but if you don’t care about that, the Dolphin is a pragmatic choice.

 About the BYD Dolphin